marwan5050/E-commerce-React/README.md

 - API Requests Handling: Axios is employed for making HTTP requests to APIs.
 - Clean Code: The codebase adheres to best practices and is well-structured for readability and maintainability.

-.These features enrich the user experience by providing essential functionalities such as online payments, personalized profiles, and efficient management of shopping carts and wishlists.
+These features enrich the user experience by providing essential functionalities such as online payments, personalized profiles, and efficient management of shopping carts and wishlists.